Embedded systems testing: methods, challenges and best practices

 A more reliable way to test embedded systems

-A modern testing approach combines analysis, system-level validation, and continuous feedback throughout the development lifecycle.
+A modern approach to embedded system validation combines analysis, system-level testing, and continuous feedback throughout the development lifecycle.

 This allows teams to detect issues earlier, understand system behavior more clearly, and reduce the risk of failures in production.

-Instead of relying on isolated tests, the focus shifts to understanding how the entire system behaves under real conditions.
+Instead of relying on isolated tests, the focus shifts to understanding how the entire system behaves under real conditions - reflecting true embedded software testing practice.

 Conclusion